mehulshah1506/site_info/README.md

-Resources used
+### Resources used
-- Node module Drupal 8 - routing file
+- Custom Access check in Drupal 8 - https://atendesigngroup.com/blog/restricting-access-drupal-8-controllers

+###Previous Knowledge
+- Responses in Drupal 8
-- System module Drupal 8 - SiteInformationForm
+- Routinge in Drupal 8
-- stake overflow

-Total time to complete task
+###Total time to complete task
-- 3 hours 20 min.
+- 2 hours 10 min.

+###Note:
+It will redirect to Page not found, if node id does not exist.
+We can achieve that, but that would not be a proper way.